VB Transform 2020: Women in AI to kick off the digital AI conference of the year

 VentureBeat’s 2nd annual Women in AI Breakfast at VB Transform celebrates the women in AI who are revolutionizing the industry.
 The breakfast, which will now be hosted digitally this July 15, 2020, will feature a discussion on how women are advancing AI and leading the trend of AI fairness, ethics, and human-centered AI, as well as how intersectionality and diversity are critical in achieving the most powerful and innovative AI visions.

-Join the Women in AI Breakfast livestream on July 15th at 7:30am PT.
-Jaime Fitzgibbon, Founder & CEO, Ren.ai.ssance Insights will moderate a conversation with Kay Firth-Butterfield, Head of AI and Machine Learning and Member of the Executive Committee, World Economic Forum, Dr. Timnit Gebru, Co-lead of Ethical AI Research Team, Google Brain, and Francesca Rossi, IBM Fellow and AI Ethics Global Leader, IBM Research.
+Join the Women in AI Breakfast livestream on July 15 at 7:30 a.m.
+PT.
+Jaime Fitzgibbon, founder and CEO of Ren.ai.ssance Insights, will moderate a conversation with Kay Firth-Butterfield, head of AI and Machine Learning and member of the Executive Committee, World Economic Forum; Dr. Timnit Gebru, co-lead of Ethical AI Research Team, Google Brain; and Francesca Rossi, IBM Fellow and AI Ethics Global Leader, IBM Research.

-Margaret Mayer, MVP, Software Engineering for Messaging, Conversational AI and Innovation Platforms, Capital One and Huma Abidi, Senior Director of AI Software Products, Intel will share opening and closing remarks, plus a mainstage report back.
+Margaret Mayer, MVP, Software Engineering for Messaging, Conversational AI and Innovation Platforms, Capital One, and Huma Abidi, Senior Director of AI Software Products, Intel, will share opening and closing remarks, plus a mainstage report back.

 Women in AI Awards